RolandMWebster/file-manager/docs/quickstart.md

 ## Typical Workflow

-The ``file_manager`` package implements a variety of shared storage location services, but the typical workflow will only involve a single shared storage location (whichever you or your team has chosen as part of your infrastructure) in conjunction with local storage.
+The ``swapstore`` package implements a variety of shared storage location services, but the typical workflow will only involve a single shared storage location (whichever you or your team has chosen as part of your infrastructure) in conjunction with local storage.
 Files can be stored locally (or not at all) during development and testing, and then moved to shared storage for production use.
 See the section below on configuration driven usage for more details on what this looks like in practice.

 ## Configuration Driven Usage

-One of the more powerful ways to make use of the ``file_manager`` package is to use configuration driven file handling, which makes it easy to manage storage location details for different environments (e.g. development, production) and to switch between them with minimal effort.
+One of the more powerful ways to make use of the ``swapstore` package is to use configuration driven file handling, which makes it easy to manage storage location details for different environments (e.g. development, production) and to switch between them with minimal effort.
 It might look something like the below, where we